bingson/MongoDB/README.md

-# MongoDB

-### Las Vegas Data Wrangling Project
+# MongoDB Data Wrangling Project

-Assessed a portion of the OpenStreetMap data for validity, accuracy, completeness, consistency, and uniformity and then cleaned up problems found in the data.
+Choose any area of the world in https://www.openstreetmap.org and use data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data for a part of the world that you care about.

+Project Grading Rubric
+goo.gl/ITAEdv